 While many of the individual technical components and know-how needed to create such systems exists, mainstream technologies do not meet all of the identified needs 'out of the box.'
 Significant technical and methodological support is still required to establish effective and appropriate means of recording, storing, and managing data and information resulting from the documentation of local observations and knowledge.
 In addition to supporting the production of high quality data (e.g., clear audio and video), much of the required effort relates to integrating or linking various components of information systems in a way that is intuitive and flexible.
 Another area in need of research and development is the production of usable tools that assist in recording appropriate contextual information about the local observations and knowledge being documented.

-Another important but very challenging requirement is the need for methods that assist in sharing concepts in the language spoken by those who are sharing and using information.
+Another important but challenging requirement is finding ways to assist Indigenous peoples to share their concepts and information in their own language.
 Developments in this area can facilitate knowledge sharing, and may also assist in language preservation efforts.
 Although it is widely recognized that the best approach to preserving language is to cultivate its day-to-day use, the number of native speakers of northern Indigenous languages is declining.
 Improving language documentation may help to prevent total language loss and contribute to recovery in the future.

 Local observations and knowledge of the Arctic clearly have a current value to local community members and others.
 Much of this information also has a value for future generations.
-The information can be an important means of cultural preservation: of passing down aspects of local knowledge and classification systems, terminology, environmental and resource management practices, and elements of world view, etc., from one generation to the next.
+The information can be an important means of cultural preservation: of passing down aspects of local knowledge and classification systems, terminology, environmental and resource management practices, and elements of world view from one generation to the next.
 While oral tradition is still very important in this regard, managing descriptions in other forms (e.g., multimedia) can complement such preservation.
-Additionally, environmental knowledge can provide a very important record of the past state of the Arctic environment, and thus preservation is critical for evaluating change.
+Additionally, environmental knowledge can provide an important record of the past state of the Arctic environment, proving preservation is critical for evaluating change.

 Indigenous peoples are asserting control over their knowledge.
-While in the past researchers often treated Indigenous knowledge as a value-free commodity, current practices are seeing requirements for operation within explicit research guidelines and licensing regimes, along with requirements for community consultation and informed consent.
+While in the past researchers often treated Indigenous knowledge as a value-free commodity, current practices differ.
+Today, research guidelines and licensing regimes require community consultation and informed consent.
 Funding agencies and other organizations are now revising or releasing formal directives on ethical research conduct for studies involving Indigenous peoples.
-More and more, ethical research requires, at minimum, effectively sharing the results of research with communities, and at best involving local communities as full partners in research or facilitating research that is led by community members.
+More and more, ethical research requires, at minimum, to effectively share the results of research with communities.
+At best, local communities are involved as full partners or even facilitated in their own research.

-Much has been accomplished in recent years, however, much remains to be done.
-Development of methods, technologies, and best practices that relate to managing the data and information emerging from local observation and knowledge documentation projects must be informed by local community members and their understanding of the ethics of data collection, management, and dissemination.
+Much, however, remains to be done.
+Methods, technologies, and best practices need to be developed to manage local observation and knowledge documentation projects, while local community members must relate their understanding of the ethics of data collection, management, and dissemination within these projects.

 With tools and a network to support ethically sound local observations and knowledge documentation projects, a number of problems can be avoided, such as the following:

-There is a pressing need to establish the human and technical systems that will allow more individual Arctic communities to manage and preserve local observations and documented knowledge in a way that supports their local needs.
+A pressing need exists to establish human and technical systems that will allow Arctic communities to manage and preserve local observations and knowledge for their local needs.
 At the same time, establishing a physical network linking technology, and a human network linking members of communities, researchers, decision makers, students, and others will provide the mechanism necessary for knowledge exchange and sharing among all of those with an interest in the Arctic region.
 While local oral traditions have been dominant in many northern cultures, northerners are now using telecommunication and information technologies to communicate in their daily lives.
 Although challenges still exist, new telecommunications infrastructure is connecting northern communities.
 This provides the technical foundation for sharing local observations and knowledge with other community members, within regions, nationally, and internationally.

 Although understood as a necessarily partial solution, data management best practices promote a strong emphasis on data documentation as this helps to mitigate the risk of exchanging or using data without suitable contextual information.
 Additionally, detailed data documentation can promote preservation in the short and long term by recording, for example, detailed information about the origin of the data, how the data were collected, constraints on usage, detailed specifications for the data formats, and organization of the data.